 Planning for the restart of an airport requires the classic – diagnostic, redesign and implementation.
 This is the approach AiQ take when solving complex airport problems, as seen in the below process model.

 Assess the resources needed at various levels of service and therefore the value of the contract at these breakpoints.

 A critical part of this work is in demand dependent functions where the activity may reach peaks and creativity is needed to design shift patterns to cover these peaks while maintaining acceptable utilisation of staff and service level to the passenger.

 Our award-winning team at AiQ have first-hand knowledge of airport systems and stakeholders, working in airports around the world for 20 years.
 Not only do we have the technical airport knowledge but also the commercial knowledge to support airports during these challenging times.
-AiQ Consulting was born from a business management consultancy which directors Adrian Todd and Derek Allen founded and operated for 30 years.
-This combination of vast airport and consultancy experience teamed with our data analysis, forecasting and modelling software provides airports with cost-effective planning and operational efficiency experts to assist your airport recovery.
+AiQ Consulting was born from a business management consultancy that directors Adrian Todd and Derek Allen founded and operated for 30 years.
+This combination of the vast airport and consultancy experience teamed with our data analysis, forecasting and modelling software provides airports with cost-effective planning and operational efficiency experts to assist your airport recovery.
 Contact us today to find out more about our Airport Efficiency Service.